You Won't Want To Miss This *Free* Holiday Cooking Class

-Whether you're safely celebrating the holidays with your pod or tuning into a Zoom dinner party, the holiday season in this Year Of "Things Looking Different" is going to be all about creating new memories.
+Whether you're safely celebrating the holidays with your pod or tuning into a virtual dinner party, the holiday season in this Year Of "Things Looking Different" is going to be all about creating new memories.
 For some, that may mean convening with a chosen family of roommates or friends.
 For others, it could be re-creating nostalgic recipes from childhood.

 That's why we've teamed up with RITZ for a three-part virtual workshop series called From Our Table to Yours that will give you all the tools and inspiration you need to create new traditions around your own holiday table and make everyone feel welcome.
 The best part?
 It's totally free.